GSO-soslab/nortek_dvl/Readme.md

 # ROS driver for Nortek DVL 1Mhz and pressure 300m
-This version tested in nVidia Jetson TX2 Ubuntu 18.04 with ROS melodic
+This version tested in ubuntu 18.04

 ## Licence: MIT License